 Two bedroom apartments vary the most in style, layout and, therefore, price.
 Some will devote more space to living areas and may have smaller second bedrooms, whilst others will offer an equal bedroom and, as such, will suit professionals who are sharing to keep costs down.
 Two bedroom, furnished apartments start at around £800 per month and rise to around £1500 depending on size and location.
 Most will have parking, but probably only for one car.
 If parking for a second car is required then the Jewellery Quarter is a good location as permits for on-street parking can be obtained.

 If a larger, penthouse-style property is what you are looking for, this is equally achievable with the right budget.
 Starting from around £1800 per month and rising to more than £3500, two and three bedroom penthouses are available in most of the best buildings and afford residents fantastic views, space and the highest spec finishes.

 Of course, all of the above prices depend on the time of year, the specific development, what it offers, and whether the apartment has any outside space, remarkable views as well as other features.

 Birmingham is undeniably a city on the up and is not going to stop anytime soon.
 With investments and businesses pouring into the Second City, as well as the High Speed 2 rail connection to London, we can expect our city to continue to bloom.

-For anyone seeking to relocate to Birmingham, the best advice is to allow as much time possible to research preferred locations and requirements, and speak to a local and reputable property specialist about what is available and when.
+For anyone seeking to relocate to Birmingham, the best advice is to allow as much time possible to research preferred locations and requirements, and speak to a member of the team here at FleetMilne about what is available and when.
 Demand from tenants peaks during the summer months, so allowing plenty of time to find the perfect home gives you the best possible chance of loving Birmingham life as much as those already here, already do.